Tracey Martin

-Tracey Anne Martin (born 1 July 1964) is a New Zealand politician and a former member of the New Zealand House of Representatives.
-Until 2021 she was a member of the New Zealand First Party, and served as its Deputy Leader from 2013 to 2015.
-She served as Minister for Children, Seniors, Internal Affairs and Associate Minister of Education from 2017 to 2020.
-Martin lost her seat in Parliament during the 2020 New Zealand general election.
+Tracey Anne Martin (born 1 July 1964) is a New Zealand former politician.
+She was a member of the New Zealand House of Representatives between 2011 and 2020, representing the New Zealand First Party.

+Martin was deputy leader of New Zealand First from 2013 to 2015.
+She served as Minister for Children, Minister for Seniors, Minister of Internal Affairs and Associate Minister of Education from 2017 to 2020.

-Prior to entering Parliament
+Early life and career

+Tracey Martin was born in Levin on 1 July 1964.
+Her mother, Anne Martin (née Williams) was a primary school teacher and political activist with the Social Credit Party and New Zealand First, including as secretary and president of New Zealand First.
+Martin has described her mother as the New Zealander that she most admires as a brave woman who has not been afraid to stand up for her belief and opinions.
+Her father was Burnett Martin.
 Martin has Māori ancestry through her maternal grandfather, with ties to Ngāti Kahungunu.
-Her pre-children profession was as a Credit Controller.
-For the next 15 years, prior to entering Parliament, Martin was a stay at home parent and was very active in the Warkworth community.
-She spent a significant amount of time on parent-based fundraising and volunteer committees for Mahurangi Kindergarten, Warkworth Primary School and Mahurangi College.

-In her own time, outside of Parliament, Martin served as the chair of the board of trustees at Mahurangi College for over a decade before resigning when she became the Associate Minister for Education in 2018.
+Martin married Ben Dugdale, a winemaker, with whom she has three children.
+Before starting her family, she worked as a debt collector.
+For 15 years, Martin was a stay-at-home parent and was active in the Warkworth community.
+She was involved in parent-based fundraising and volunteer committees for Mahurangi Kindergarten, Warkworth Primary School and Mahurangi College.
+She served as the chair of the board of trustees at Mahurangi College for over a decade, before resigning when she became the Associate Minister for Education in 2018.

 Political career

+Early years
-Martin has been involved with New Zealand First since the party started in 1993, and has been a member of its board of directors since 2008.

-She was selected as a candidate for the 2008 general election.
+Martin has been involved with New Zealand First since the party started in 1993, and became a member of its board of directors in 2008.
+She was selected as a candidate for the 2008 general election, running unsuccessfully in Rodney and ranked 13th on the party list.
+She said she decided to get involved with politics due to her dissatisfaction with then-local MP, Lockwood Smith.

 She successfully stood for the Rodney Local Board during the 2010 Auckland Council elections.
+Martin continued on the local board until 2013.